Top 45 Scholarships in Europe for International Students

 The Lund University Global Scholarship programme is targeted at top academic students who are citizens of countries from outside the European Union/European Economic Area (and Switzerland).
-Top academic students have a proven record of achieving consistently high grades in previous studies.
-The scholarship is selective and completely merit based.
 The scholarships may cover 25%, 50%, 75% or 100% of the tuition fee.
-The scholarship value is deducted from the tuition fee of the programme or free-standing course for which you are awarded a scholarship.
+It does not cover living costs.

 Emily Boutmy Scholarships for International Students (France)